thenumbernine/hydro-cl-lua/README.md

 - Maxwell equations from Trangenstein's book

 TODO:
-- get divergence-free working with periodic boundary conditions
+- something is causing divergence-free to explode
 - why when you run Orszag-Tang in the Maxwell simulator does it explode at different random times?
 - get two-fluid EMHD working (currently has
 - get potential forces for Euler equations working